 7. Aid for Part-Time Study (APTS)

 This program provides tuition assistance to undergraduate New York State residents matriculated in a degree program and enrolled for three to eleven credits per semester.
 The family New York State taxable income cannot exceed $50,550 in the case of dependent students and $34,250 if the student is independent.
 Award amounts are determined by the Office of Financial Aid and cannot exceed tuition charges or $1,000 per semester, whichever is less.
 Applications and additional information are available at www.albany.edu/financialaid or in the Student Financial Center, CC G-26.

 8. New York National Guard Educational Incentive Program

 Members in good standing of the New York State Army or Air National Guards or New York State Naval Militia may receive scholarships of up to the SUNY tuition rate to attend any SUNY or CUNY institution, any New York community college or designated independent college.
-Additional information about the program is available from National Guard unit commanders.
+Additional information about the program is available from National Guard Education Service Representatives.

 9. New York State Scholarships for Academic Excellence

 This program provides renewable scholarship assistance in the amount of $500 or $1,500 to New York residents attending an institution within the State.
 The New York State Education Department selects recipients.